Feeding tube

 A feeding tube is a medical device used to provide nutrition to people who cannot obtain nutrition by mouth, are unable to swallow safely, or need nutritional supplementation.
-The state of being fed by a feeding tube is called enteral feeding or tube feeding.
+The state of being fed by a feeding tube is called enteral (using the gastrointestinal tract) feeding or tube feeding.
 Placement may be temporary for the treatment of acute conditions or lifelong in the case of chronic disabilities.

 A variety of feeding tubes are used in medical practice.
 They are usually made of polyurethane or silicone.
 The outer diameter of a feeding tube is measured in French units (each French unit equals 1/3 mm).
 They are classified by the site of insertion and intended use.

 Medical uses

-There are dozens of conditions that may require tube feeding (enteral nutrition) to prevent or treat malnutrition.
+There are more than a dozen of conditions that may require tube feeding (enteral nutrition) to prevent or treat malnutrition.
 Conditions that necessitate feeding tubes include prematurity, failure to thrive (or malnutrition), neurologic and neuromuscular disorders, inability to swallow, anatomical and post-surgical malformations of the mouth and esophagus, cancer, Sanfilippo syndrome, and digestive disorders.